 It also completes the process of planting the seeds to prepare you for your own becoming and links you more completely to your destiny in the times to come, as Homo Sapiens evolve into Homo Luminous.
 This last rite prepares you to step fully into the larger fabric of the the Munay-Ki as the threads of your life are interwoven with that tapestry.

-Since February, 2009 300 people in Fairfield have received one or more of these rites and over 100 people have received all 9 rites.
+Since February, 2009, close to 350 people in Fairfield have received one or more of these rites; 150 have receive all 9 rites.
+Jeffrey and Cielle have also offered the rites in Peru and Australia.